EBIT vs EBITDA

 For true intrinsic value analysis, such as in financial modeling, EBITDA is not even relevant, as we rely entirely on unlevered free cash flow to value the business.

-We hope this has helped shed some light on the major differences of EBIT vs EBITDA.
-If you want to keep exploring similar topics, we have a range of free resources that we believe will be extremely valuable to you in your career.
+We hope the above helped shed some light on the major differences of EBIT vs EBITDA.
+If you want to keep exploring similar topics, we offer a range of free resources that we believe will be extremely valuable to you in your career.